lolopinto/ent/docs/docs/intro.md

 {
   "errors": [
     {
-      "message": "ent undefined is not visible for privacy reasons", "locations": [
+      "message": "Logged out Viewer does not have permission to create User", "locations": [
         {
           "line": 2,